centricconsulting/agent_c_framework/component_ref/03_examples/simple_domo_example.md

 5. **Generic is often better than specific**: When in doubt about placeholders (like {workspace}), choose generic language.
 Makes your agent more flexible and reusable.

-6. **Personality matters**: Don't skip the communication style section.
+6. **Personality matters**: Do not skip the communication style section.
 It's what makes your agent approachable and effective with users.
 Budget 10-15 minutes for this.

 7. **Follow the YAML structure exactly**: Persona field LAST.
 This is a requirement in Agent C. Use the Domo Agent Guide as reference.